bparanj/crystal/electronics/experiments/queue/capacitive-integrator.md

 The paradox exists because, although resistors dissipate energy (normally seen as wasteful), increasing resistance improves the accuracy of integration by ensuring the circuit responds gradually to input signals.
 This increased resistance smooths the output, making it more representative of the integral of the input signal over time.

-Accuracy Over Efficiency: The increase in resistance sacrifices efficiency for improved accuracy, which is critical in integration applications.
+Accuracy Over Efficiency:

+The increase in resistance sacrifices efficiency for improved accuracy, which is critical in integration applications.

 Increasing resistance in a passive integrator improves accuracy by slowing the circuit's response, enabling proper integration of the input signal.
 This paradox highlights the trade-off between energy dissipation and accurate signal processing.

-Here’s a simple experiment to demonstrate how increasing resistance in a passive capacitive integrator improves integration accuracy, even though it leads to greater energy dissipation.
+A simple experiment to demonstrate how increasing resistance in a passive capacitive integrator improves integration accuracy, even though it leads to greater energy dissipation.

 ### Experiment: Improving Integration Accuracy with Increased Resistance

 #### Objective:

 To show that increasing the resistance in an RC integrator circuit enhances the accuracy of integration by slowing the response, even though it results in more energy dissipation.

 #### Components:

 - 1 AC Signal Generator (set to a low-frequency square wave, e.g., 1 Hz)
 - 1 Capacitor (e.g., 10 μF)
 - 2 Resistors (e.g., 1 kΩ and 10 kΩ, for comparison)